ceford/cefjdemos-data-jdm-user/articles/en/languages/setup-a-multilingual-site.md

 item is a more compact Category Blog layout.
 Try the language switcher.
 The Joomla supplied text, in the breadcrumbs and Login Form changes accordingly.
 Also, the Featured articles now include one article from the Multilingual Sample Data, that in the selected language.
+It may be on the last page.

 ### Hybrid or Pure Multilingual Site